pagkly/Zed/Investopedia4/James H. Clark Definition.md

 He later returned to continue his formal education, beginning with taking classes at Tulane University's University College.
 Although he didn't have a high school degree, he was eventually admitted to the University of New Orleans, where he earned his bachelor's and a master's degree in physics.
 Clark eventually earned a Ph.D. in computer science from the University of Utah.
 Clark went on to become an associate professor of electrical engineering at Stanford University and a major benefactor of the James H. Clark Center at Stanford, the location of the bioscience research program at Stanford.6

 While Jim Clark is best known as the co-founder of the internet pioneer Netscape, he has since multiplied his wealth through timely tech investments in companies such as Facebook, Apple, Twitter, and Palantir.
 His latest startup is a venture called CommandScape, an app that controls everything from a building's alarms and cameras to its lighting and thermostat.
-As of 2021, [[Forbes]](https://www.investopedia.com/terms/f/forbes.asp) estimates that Clark's net worth is over $3 billion, making him one of the wealthiest men in America.7
+As of 2021, [[Forbes]](https://www.investopedia.com/terms/f/forbes.asp) estimates that Clark's [[Net Worth|net worth]] is over $3 billion, making him one of the wealthiest men in America.7

 An ocean lover, his yachts include the 300-foot sailing yacht Athena and the 100-foot racing sailboat Comanche.
 He is also a well-known philanthropist, contributing mainly to institutions of higher education, such as Stanford University and Tulane University.
 He is also a member of the board of the World Wide Fund for Nature (WWF).